-Plunet started its journey to implement user research practices into design sprints nine months ago.
+Plunet started its journey to implement user research practices into design sprints.
 From there on they decided that every feature idea had to be tested with real users before implementation.
 The scope of research is very broad and reaches from generative research for better understanding users to evaluative research.

 The leading business and translation management system Plunet BusinessManager provides a high degree of automation and flexibility for professional language service providers and translation departments.
 Plunet has more than 60 employees, 3 of whom are Experience-Designers.